-As Australia’s first industry super fund, LUCRF Super is no stranger to leading the way.
+As Australia’s first industry super fund, LUCRF Super (now AustralianSuper*) was no stranger to leading the way.
 When it partnered with Luminary to rebuild its website, LUCRF Super’s vision was more than just a new site.
 True to its philosophy of always putting members first, it wanted to completely redefine the industry benchmark for online user experience.

 At the heart of this project was a very simple mission: ‘to create a friendly and helpful experience for members and employers’.
 The key objectives were also fairly straightforward: to drive membership growth and retention through an improved digital experience.

 What was remarkable, however, was the extent to which LUCRF Super was prepared to go to comprehend and deliver on the needs of its audience.
 As Marketing and Retention Manager Aaron MacRae explains, “The project was driven by a genuine desire to understand the unique needs of our particular members and support them in a way that differentiates us from other super funds.”

 The foundation of this approach was a 3-month discovery engagement led by Luminary (in partnership with innovation consultancy Our Very Own) – encompassing competitor analysis, comparator reviews, heuristics analysis, immersion workshops, stakeholder interviews, user testing, and external research with members and employers.